 Process and Deadlines

 Final Report: Interns must submit a digital copy (MS Word ONLY) of a final report to the Sussman Fund (send e-mail to email@example.com) by the deadline at the end of the semester following the internship.
 A lengthy final report is unnecessary -- generally 3-5 pages are sufficient.
 Sussman internship reports will be posted below on the ESF Sussman website in January each year.
-Campus Review: Sussman Internship applications are reviewed first by a campus committee chaired by the Dean of Instruction and including up to 4 faculty who have supervised past Sussman Interns.
-This review process results in narrowing the number of proposals from 25-35 or more, to 10-12 to be forwarded as official ESF nominations to the Sussman Foundation Trustees in 2021.
+Campus Review: Sussman Internship applications are reviewed first by a campus committee chaired by the Dean of the Graduate School and including up to 4 faculty who have supervised past Sussman Interns.
+This review process results in narrowing the number of proposals from 25-35 or more, to 12 to be forwarded as official ESF nominations to the Sussman Foundation Trustees in 2021.
 All final decisions regarding internship awards are made by the Sussman Trustees, and may be fewer than our maximum allocation of 12 submitted proposals.

 Criteria for Campus Evaluation